bergerhealer/simple-resource-pack-server/README.md

 ## Mainline packs

 Packs marked main are automatically navigated to when visiting the root domain, and are listed in the version selector.
 All other packs remain available, but only if you know the original slug for them.
 This way when a new version is uploaded to the server, people's old resource pack settings don't stop working.

+## License
+MIT License, feel free to use or modify.